 - Do rewarm food to room temperature when it’s time to eat — but not before.

 Healthy snacks for babies (and moms) on the go

 No time for homemade?
 Busy parents can still feed their babies fresh foods that don’t come in a jar.
 Take one of these along on your next outing:

-- Banana.
-Bring a little dish and a fork or spoon and mash it good.
+- Banana: Bring a little dish and a fork or spoon and mash it up.

 - Avocado: Mash it up like a banana.

 - Yogurt: But be sure to tote it with an ice pack.

 - Diced fruit: Peaches, pears and melons are great for babies with new teeth.